aappddeevv/scalajs-reaction/README.md

 * [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco).

 The library supports fragments, the new context provider and hooks.
-The facade's API roughly mimics ReasonReact new approach based on hooks.
+The facade's API roughly mimics ReasonReact's new approach based on hooks.
 This facade also supports react-native.
 The react-native use-case for scala.js is actually more compelling than for web applications due to scala.js bundling issues.